Everything You Need to Know About Minor in Consumption (MIC) Charges

 Freedom and Testing Boundaries

-Mistakes will be made as new students stumble into adulthood but being aware of possible repercussions associated with actions may assist in decision making.
+Mistakes will be made as new students stumble into adulthood, but being aware of possible repercussions associated with actions may assist in decision-making.

-An Example of How You Might be Charged With a Minor in Consumption (MIC)
+How You Might be Charged With a Minor in Consumption (MIC)

 Not all situations play out just like this but this scene is not far from those that occur in Flagstaff.
 Now let’s start answering some of the questions you may have if you’re in this situation.